Water Restoring — Water Damage Restoration

 With over 14 years of experience, our team has provided water cleanup services to numerous buildings on the Rutgers University-Livingston Campus and surrounding areas, including academic facilities, residential housing, and administrative offices.

-Our IICRC-certified protocol for Rutgers University-Livingston Campus burst pipe water cleanup jobs is the same documented process used across the professional restoration industry.
-The difference is in execution: how thoroughly each step is performed, how meticulously the data is recorded, and how cleanly the project closes out.
+The IICRC-certified protocol we run on Rutgers University-Livingston Campus burst pipe water cleanup jobs is the same one used across the professional restoration industry.
+The difference shows up in execution: how thoroughly each step gets done, and how carefully the data behind it gets recorded.

 1. Inspection & Moisture Mapping — Thermal imaging and pin-type moisture meters identify the full extent of water intrusion, including hidden moisture in wall cavities, subflooring, and ceiling assemblies that visual inspection alone would miss.